aalopez76/aalopez76.github.io/_projects/SQL.md

 The queries in this folder are not about performance or KPIs.
 They are about relationships, hierarchies, and coverage mapping across:

-employees and managers
+-employees and managers
-organizational hierarchy
+-organizational hierarchy
-offices and territories
+-offices and territories
-sales representatives and their customers.
+-sales representatives and their customers.